Editor’s Note: This marketing infographic is part of our 25 part series.

 Bring Back Those Lost Sales

-You’ve probably already heard the stat that an average of only 2% of all your visitors actually convert on the first visit.
+You’ve probably already heard the stat that, on average, only 2% of your landing page visitors actually convert on the first visit.

 By using retargeting to your advantage, you’re able to automatically create ad sets that dynamically update the product that the visitor was on before they left your site.

-Known as dynamic remarketing, you can help yourself stay top of mind as your visitors may be doing more research before they’re ready to buy.
+Known as dynamic remarketing, you can stay top of mind as your visitors do more research before they buy.

-Platforms like AdWords, Facebook, AdRoll, Perfect Audience (and many others) have native dynamic remarketing tools that make your life super simple.
+Platforms like Google Ads, Facebook, AdRoll, Perfect Audience (and many others) have native dynamic remarketing tools to make your life super simple.

 By connecting to your product feed, the advertising channel of your choice will pull all the relevant info to create an ad with the goal of bringing back that lost sale.